 The line drawn between included and excluded in the table has led some to argue that the unemployment rate is either too specific or too broad a measure and thus fails to capture the “true” state of the labor market.
 The version of the unemployment rate that shows up in press headlines is one general view of the labor market.
 More detailed labor market data are published by BLS that provide a closer look at labor market conditions.
 In addition to the headline unemployment rate, detailed data about the characteristics of the CNP are published for the United States each month.
 Among the details are data on those not in the labor force and demographic characteristics of the labor force.

 Detailed labor market data for Oregon are only published annually on the BLS website.
 One source is the Geographic Profile of Employment and Unemployment (GP).
-GP data are based on annual averages from the Current Population Survey (
+GP data are based on annual averages from the Current Population Survey (CPS), and available on the BLS website at: https://www.bls.gov/opub/geographic-profile/home.htm.
+The latest GP data are for 2016.
+Although not as detailed as the GP reports, another source of detailed data are available for 2017 for states at: https://www.bls.gov/lau/ptable14full2017.pdf.
+Oregon data are on page 40 of this report.
+These and other reports are located under the Annual Average section of the Local Area Unemployment Statistics (LAUS) home page at: http://www.bls.gov/lau/.

 The Civilian Labor Force

 The CNP is comprised of all persons 16 and older, excluding the institutional population (e.g., penal and mental facilities or homes for the aged) and those on active duty in the U.S. Armed Forces.
 The CNP is the population base for the derivation of the labor force data.
-Oregon’s 2014 annual average CNP was nearly 3.2 million.
+Oregon’s 2017 annual average CNP was just over 3.3 million.

 The CNP consists of two groups: those in the labor force and those not in the labor force.
 Individuals in the labor force either have a job (i.e., are employed) or are actively seeking one (i.e., are unemployed).
-In 2014, around 1.95 million Oregonians, or more precisely 61.4 percent of the CNP based on unrounded figures, were in the civilian labor force.
+In 2017, just over 2.1 million Oregonians, or more precisely 63.6 percent of the CNP based on unrounded figures, were in the civilian labor force.
 Those not in the labor force are without employment and not engaged in an active job search.
-Around 1.2 million Oregonians were not in the labor force in 2014.
+Around 1.2 million Oregonians were not in the labor force in 2017.

 Not considered employed are persons whose only activity consists of working in their own homes, doing activities such as painting, repairing, cleaning, or other home-related work.
 Also excluded from the total employment number are those only doing volunteer work for religious, charitable, or similar organizations.
 Those only caring for children or elderly are excluded as well.